Generic stabilizers in actions of simple algebraic groups: Notation

 If $X$ is a variety on which $H$ acts, given $h \in H$ and $x \in X$ we write $h.x$ for the image of $x$ under the action of $h$, and $C_X(h) = \{ x \in X : h.x = x \}$ for the fixed point variety of $h$; given $A \leq H$ we write $A.x = \{ h.x : h \in A\}$ for the $A$-orbit containing $x$, and $C_A(x) = \{ h \in A : h.x = x \}$ for the $A$-stabilizer of $x$; given $Y \subseteq X$, we write $\overline{Y}$ for the closure of $Y$, and $\Tran_H(x, Y) = \{ h \in H : h.x \in Y \}$ for the transporter, which is closed in $H$ if $Y$ is closed in $X$.

-For the majority of the present work we shall take $H$ to be the group $G$ with which we are concerned.
-In this case we shall mostly drop the subscript `$H$', so that the rank of $G$ is $\ell$ and we have the maximal torus $T$ with normalizer $N$, Weyl group $W$, root system $\Phi$, simple system $\Pi$, sets $\Phi^+$ and $\Phi^-$ of positive and negative roots, unipotent group $U$ and Borel subgroup $B$ (although we shall still have centralizers $C_G(h)$ and stabilizers $C_G(x)$); in addition we shall write $\Pi = \{ \alpha_1, \dots, \alpha_\ell \}$.
+Now let $G$ be a simple algebraic group over $K$, as in Section~\ref{sect: statement}.
+In the case where $H = G$ we shall mostly drop the subscript `$H$', so that the rank of $G$ is $\ell$ and we have the maximal torus $T$ with normalizer $N$, Weyl group $W$, root system $\Phi$, simple system $\Pi$, sets $\Phi^+$ and $\Phi^-$ of positive and negative roots, unipotent group $U$ and Borel subgroup $B$ (although we shall still have centralizers $C_G(h)$ and stabilizers $C_G(x)$); in addition we shall write $\Pi = \{ \alpha_1, \dots, \alpha_\ell \}$.
 The reason for beginning this section with $H$ rather than $G$ is that sometimes we will wish to view $G$ as a subgroup of a larger group $H$; then we may need to distinguish between maximal tori, Weyl groups, root systems and so on of the two groups.